How is an American

 While in school;

-Place your right hand over your heart and repeat the pledge of allegiance to the American flag EVERY day.
+Place your right hand over your heart, face the flag and repeat the pledge of allegiance to the American flag EVERY day.

 Although hard to sing, always sing the National Anthem as it was written at events where all should join in.
 The National Anthem is not a composition of music that should be toyed with in any way.
 Recent music and Hollywood stars have made the Star Spangle Banner the object of Hip Hop and demographic cultural music renderings.
 None of which show respect for, or understanding of, the history that made this music our anthem.Render unto teachers the respect of self-discipline.

 Focus on your classes that instruct you in the history of our nation both the good and the bad.
 This will be most difficult because a class in civics is seldom taught in today's schools.
 You can not do this if you are unwilling to listen to a point of view that is dramatically, emotionally and philosophically apposed to everything you hold in lifelong reverence.
 In this country, speech is an unrestricted right except where the speech can cause physical or mental damage or cause injury those or loss of property.